espoma/Kaggle_Titanic/README.md

 5. gender_submission.csv - an example of what a submission file should look like.

 This is originally a Kaggle competition ([link](https://www.kaggle.com/c/titanic/overview)).

+## Acknowledgements
+Thanks to [Alessandro Dell'Orto](https://github.com/lept1), for useful discussions about this dataset and more.